meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 So 1.2 to 1.7 grams of leucine in 100 g of meat.
 So 250 g of meat is minimum at one meal, 300 g a better minimum to be on the safe side.

-<a id="org4a995d7"></a>

-## Teeth

 <a id="orgfdbb1f9"></a>

 ## CLA

 Conjugated Linoleic Acid (CLA) is a fat found mainly in grass-fed ruminant fat, and to a small extent in champignons (button mushrooms).

-Interesting because it&rsquo;s an example of a natural trans fat, as opposed to an artificial trans fat.
-It&rsquo;s great for health, but I forgot why.
+Interesting because it&rsquo;s an example of a natural trans fat, as opposed to an artificial trans fat, and good rather than bad for health, but I don&rsquo;t know how much.

 <a id="org78623b9"></a>